 Feeding things like moldy or dusty hay to your horse is common sense but there are a number of other things you shouldn’t feed your horse.

-In the past it was thought that bran was good for horses but recent studies have shown that it can cause a mineral imbalance and have a negative effect on their digestion which will cause diarrhoea.
+In the past, it was thought that bran was good for horses but recent studies have shown that it can cause a mineral imbalance and have a negative effect on their digestion which will cause diarrhea.

-Like a lot of animals horses are in fact lactose intolerant and eating diary products such milk and cheese can cause severe diarrhoea.
+Like a lot of animals, horses are in fact lactose intolerant and eating dairy products such as milk and cheese can cause severe diarrhea.
 In some cases continued consumption of lactose can cause colic and other digestive issues.

-While you might think its kind to share your sandwich with your horse is can block they digestive system and cause colic.
+While you might think its kind to share your sandwich with your horse this can block their digestive system and cause colic.
 Horse’s aren’t able to break down processed foods so it ends up causing an obstruction in their digestive tract.

-Containing a toxic chemical called theobromine chocolate can be fatal to horses if they digest a large quantities of it.
-In smaller doses it has a similar effect to caffeine which could results in competition horses failing a drugs test and ultimate disqualification.
+Containing a toxic chemical called theobromine, chocolate can be fatal to horses if they digest large quantities of it.
+In smaller doses, it has a similar effect to caffeine which could result in competition horses failing a drug test and ultimate disqualification.
 You may be interested to know that theobromine can also be toxic to humans!
-It’s the speed at which our body metabolises theobromine that prevents use suffering any effects from it when we eat a ‘normal’ amount.
+It’s the speed at which our body metabolizes theobromine that prevents use suffering any effects from it when we eat a ‘normal’ amount.